 In our spring Advanced EssayWriting Camp, more advanced students who are already comfortable with the five-paragraph structure will write their own original essays through the week, learning through discussion, group brainstorming, and creative activities.
 Typically these students are ages 10+, but you know best what your child is capable of.

-In all camps, kids will gain essential academic information in fun, hands-on ways:
+In all camps, kids will gain essential academic information in fun, creative, hands-on ways:

 One of the important concepts made tangible through a thoughtful art project (this photo shows just one of the project’s five parts.)
 This project helped kids express their ideas — and find more!

 EssayWriting Camp aligns with these Common Core State Standards.

 When: 1pm- 4pm on August 24-28, 2020

 Cost: The camp cost of $290 includes all supplies, which will be mailed ahead of time.
 There’s a sibling discount of $20 per child.

 LitWits is an approved vendor for Ocean Grove Charter School.